Alphabet Inc. (GOOGL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Alphabet Inc. (GOOGL) by analysts is $125.37, which is $21.48 above the current market price.
-The public float for GOOGL is 5.94B, and at present, short sellers hold a 0.70% of that float.
-On March 23, 2023, the average trading volume of GOOGL was 39.11M shares.
+The average price point forecasted by analysts for Alphabet Inc. (GOOGL) is $125.37, which is $19.6 above the current market price.
+The public float for GOOGL is 5.94B, and currently, short sellers hold a 0.71% ratio of that floaft.
+The average trading volume of GOOGL on March 27, 2023 was 39.67M shares.

 GOOGL’s Market Performance